Biography of David Black

 David Black

-David Black, internationally recognized for his monumental public sculptures, currently works in open, walk-under structures he terms "proto-architecture"; that is, they combine architectural elements (pillars, arches, open canopies, use of light) with the energy and references of sculpture.
+David Black, internationally recognized for his monumental public sculptures, currently works in open, walk-under structures he terms 'proto-architecture'; that is, they combine architectural elements--pillars, arches, open canopies, use of light--with the energy and references of sculpture.
 His community landmarks engage their environments spatially, as well as culturally, connecting strongly with the viewer.
 Black's projects are serious and complex, but lifted by buoyancy and spirit.

-Artist's sketches
+Sculptor's sketches

 Numerous honors have been awarded him during his long career, including: